sixthgear/tradewars-server/doc/specifications.md

 If the type of contract is BUY, the player issuing the contract must have enough credits to cover the transaction.
 These credits will be taken from that player and held in escrow at the planet until the contract is completed, whereupon they will be immediately transferred to the selling players account.
 The goods will remain at the planet until the buying player can return to the planet and pick them up.

 If the type of contract is SELL, the player issuing the contract must have enough material to cover the transaction.
 These materials will be taken from that player and held in escrow at the planet until the contract is completed, whereupon they will be immediately transferred to the buying players cargo hold.

+### Cancel Contract ###

+This command will take a open contract that was issued by the player off the market.

+For a BUY contract, the credits paid will be returned immediately to the player, minus 20%.

+For a SELL contract the materials, minus 20% may be reclaimed at the planet when the player next visits.

+This command may be used while located at any planet, even if it is not the one where the player issued the contract.

+    CANCEL 1

+### Modify Contract ###

+This command will modify the price of an open contract that was issued by the player.

+For a BUY contract, the player may increase the price.
+The funds will be transferred to the escrow immediately.

+For a SELL contract, the player may decrease the price, but not the quantity.

+This command may be used while located at any planet, even if it is not the one where the player issued the contract.

+    MODIFY 1 67

 ### Idle ###

     IDLE